 To switch to your desk phone for call audio:

 Note: If you have selected to call using your desk phone, joining audio in a Virtual Office meeting is more streamlined.

 -Not all phones are supported for incoming calls via Device supports Answer.

 -With Call Using Deskphone enabled, you cannot directly promote a call to a meeting.

 The Virtual Office desktop app allows call audio via headsets from various manufacturers.
-If you are using a Plantronics headset, Virtual Office also allows you to answer or end calls, and mute or adjust volume using your headset controls instead of the app.
+If you are using a Jabra, Plantronics, or Sennheiser headset, Virtual Office also allows you to answer or end calls, and mute or adjust volume using your headset controls instead of the app.
 This allows Virtual Office desktop app users with supported headsets or speakerphones to take calls from anywhere in their home or office, eliminating the need to stay close to their computer for answering calls.

 Install Plantronics Hub, and then restart the Virtual Office desktop app; this allows support with your individual headset's features and a large variety of Plantronics headsets.
 On the Plantronics Hub installation page, you can find a full list of features, supported devices, and system requirements.